ageil/parallel-pmf/README.md

-# A parallel implementation of Probabilistic Matrix Factorization in C++
+# Parallel Probabilistic Matrix Factorization using C++

 ## About
-Brief introduction of Probablistic Matrix Factorization...
+Probablistic Matrix Factorization is a class of graphical models commonly used for recommender systems.
+This project provides a parallel implementation of a Gaussian matrix factorization model utilizing stochastic gradient ascent with no locking to obtain unbiased Maximum A Posteriori (MAP) estimates of the latent user preference and attribute vectors.

-## Requirement & Prequisite libraries
+## Requirements & Prequisite libraries
 * Boost >= 1.7.0
 * [Eigen3](https://eigen.tuxfamily.org/index.php?title=Main_Page) >=  3.3.9